One place for your family's records

 Each profile focuses on how the product gets used, what feels materially better than the old workflow, and when the person would confidently recommend it.

-“Wholekin gave the household a proper ledger of context.
-We stopped asking which assistant had the latest file and started working from one current record.”
+“Wholekin gave the household a proper record.
+We stopped asking which assistant had the latest file and started working from one current version.”

-Alessandra uses Wholekin as the operating record for residences, household vehicles, art-related paperwork, and recurring staff responsibilities.
+Alessandra uses Wholekin to keep her family's residences, vehicles, art paperwork, and recurring staff responsibilities in one place.

 How they use it